thmosqueiro/thmosqueiro.github.io/_posts/2017-08-21-TriangleProb.md

 This is always a great question: why do we bother (and why should you) with a more formal solution to this problem, if the one above does the job?

+Problems like the Broken Stick can be extended very easily.
+Dr. Hildebrand, for instance, has wrote [these interesting notes](https://faculty.math.illinois.edu/~hildebr/ugresearch/Hildebrand-Calculus-Spring2015-report.pdf) - probably for his calculus class - where he discusses this problem and proposes other possible related problems.
+In some cases, he studies the solution numerically.